-But now Android is overcome with options thanks to the proliferation of apps in the Google Play Store.
-With the help of development shops like Touch Lab, the number of apps available for Android has grown exponentially throughout the years.
-It certainly helps that Kevin Galligan, President of Touch Lab, and Jeff Namnum, Vice President of Sales & Marketing, have been such active members in the Android community, too.
+But now Android is overcome with options thanks to the proliferation of apps in the ay Store. th the help of development shops like Touch b, the number of apps available for Android has grown exponentially throughout the years.
+It certainly helps that Galligan, esident of Touch b, ff Namnum, Vice esident of Sales & eting, have been such active members in the Android community, too.

-Greenbot: Let’s start by chatting about how Touch Lab came to be.
-What’s your story?
+: t’s start by chatting about how Touch b came to be. at’s your story?

 Galligan: I wrote my first application in 2008 for the Android Developer Challenge—that was before the G1 came out, so there were no actual devices.
 I did more stuff just for fun after that.

 In 2010, I started on Squarespace, then Harvest, then hired my first developer.
-A year later, Touch Lab officially formed.
-A couple years later I was trying to run everything myself, which was not fun.
-Jeff—and then Olivia, our operations manager—came to fix all that.
+A year later, Touch b officially formed.
+A couple years later I was trying to run everything myself, which was not fun. ff— then Olivia, our operations manager—came to fix all that.

-Namnum: Kevin and I met in late 2012 at a co-working space called New Work City.
-We became fast friends and, pretty soon, Kevin became a client.
+Namnum: I met in late 2012 at a co-working space called New rk City. became fast friends , pretty soon, became a client.
 In the year or so we worked together it was clear that this partnership needed to happen, even though we’d both been burned in the past by crappy partnerships.

-Galligan: Building great Android apps was—and is—the goal.
+Galligan: Building great Android apps was— is—the goal.
 However, most of the market was porting iOS apps, so you kind of need to get really good at it.
-Most of the startup market starts with iOS, then suddenly finds out the rest of the world doesn’t also have an iPhone.
+Most of the startup market starts with iOS, then suddenly finds out the rest of the world doesn’t also have an ione.

 Namnum: Agreed—a great Android experience is the obsession.
-I have this dream that we become the IDEO of Android.
-What that means to me is that when an organization, municipality, startup, or company needs to build something excellent on Android—mobile, wearable, or otherwise—that we’d be their first choice partner, and that their engineers and designers would be excited to work with us.
+I have this dream that we become the IDEO of Android. at that means to me is that when an organization, municipality, startup, or company needs to build something excellent on Android—mobile, wearable, or otherwise—that we’d be their first choice partner, that their engineers designers would be excited to work with us.

 : Do you guys just do ports of apps?
-Or do you develop standalone applications as well?
+Or do you develop stalone applications as well?

-Galligan: We make standalone apps.
-That happens more now as iPhone is less often the default platform.
-We’re building out our design team so that we can focus on initial designs rather than just porting.
-Also, we’re getting into custom AOSP builds and hardware for which there isn’t a “port.”
-Just throwing this out to the universe, but if you need an Android Auto app, please get in touch!
+Galligan: make stalone apps.
+That happens more now as ione is less often the default platform. ’re building out our design team so that we can focus on initial designs rather than just porting. so, we’re getting into custom AOSbuilds hardware for which there isn’t a “port.” st throwing this out to the universe, but if you need an Android Auto app, please get in touch!

-: How do you decide which apps to to work on next?
-What’s the process?
+: How do you decide which apps to to work on next? at’s the process?
 Do your clients approach you or do you seek them out?

-Galligan: Traditionally, mostly word of mouth.
-We have a wide network in the startup and general tech communities and we try to be very visible to the Android community.
-Locally [near New York City], you don’t need to ask too many people before you’ll hear about Touch Lab.
+Galligan: Traditionally, mostly word of mouth. have a wide network in the startup general tech communities we try to be very visible to the Android community. cally [near New York City], you don’t need to ask too many people before you’ll hear about Touch b.
 In the future, we’re going to do more active lead generation.

 Namnum: Our inbound word of mouth is pretty great—thank God—but it’s just part of our strategy going forward.
 Our approach for 2015, going into 2016, is three-pronged:

 - Community events (Droidcons, the meetup, speaking gigs): thout our community, it’s not likely we would have the success we have today.
-Giving back to them in every way we can is central to our brand.
+Giving back to them in every way we can is central to our br.

-- oducing valuable content for developers & CTOs: We want to get back to sharing what might be valuable to others, code, posts, videos.
-If we’re putting out stuff that’s valuable for developers and their bosses, then when they need an Android partner, hopefully they think of us first.
+- oducing valuable content for developers & CTOs: want to get back to sharing what might be valuable to others, code, posts, videos.
+If we’re putting out stuff that’s valuable for developers their bosses, then when they need an Android partner, hopefully they think of us first.

-- omoting the crap out of our talented team: We have a pretty great alumni network, even though it’s small now.
-We want the folks on our team to be able to grow their careers and be very public.
-It’s great for Touch Lab while they’re with us and it’s great for us if they move on.
+- omoting the crap out of our talented team: have a pretty great alumni network, even though it’s small now. want the folks on our team to be able to grow their careers be very public.
+It’s great for Touch b while they’re with us it’s great for us if they move on.

-Greenbot: What’s the process of development like?
-What’s the difference between porting over an app and starting from scratch?
+: at’s the process of development like? at’s the difference between porting over an app starting from scratch?

-The UI logic and model is pretty different under the hood, so that tends to be feature-down.
-We often start replicating the data models, which is a code copy, and write the remote calls and tests around them.
+The UI logic model is pretty different under the hood, so that tends to be feature-down. often start replicating the data models, which is a code copy, write the remote calls tests around them.
 Then, it’s usually login/signup/register, then one screen at a time.
 It tends to be much more linear than building from scratch—think Super Mario versus Minecraft.

-Namnum: I don’t have much to add about development—Kev’s the man.
-What I get most excited about right now is the increasing number of brand new products we get to build.
-For example, this year we’re working with both The Jane Goodall Institute and DoSomething.org on “from scratch” projects.
-Guiding the design from day one is great; it gives us the opportunity to run through the full design thinking process instead of coming in in the middle.
-We’re looking forward to doing even more of this now with our new—very talented!—lead designer.
+Namnum: I don’t have much to add about development—Kev’s the man. at I get most excited about right now is the increasing number of br new products we get to build.
+For example, this year we’re working with both The ne Goodall Institute DoSomething.org on “from scratch” projects.
+Guiding the design from day one is great; it gives us the opportunity to run through the full design thinking process instead of coming in in the middle. ’re looking forward to doing even more of this now with our new—very talented!—lead designer.

 Galligan: Here are a few that come to mind:

-- Many third-party APIs [don’t work too well] on Android, or sometimes don’t exist at all.
-Also, a word of advice: if you’re building an iOS app and are planning to port to Android, ask around about any services you want to include.
+- Many third-party As [don’t work too well] on Android, or sometimes don’t exist at all. so, a word of advice: if you’re building an iOS app are planning to port to Android, ask around about any services you want to include.

-- Video is hard. iOS has pretty solid h.264 support and a pretty narrow hardware lineage.
+- Video is hard. iOS has pretty solid h.264 support a pretty narrow hardware lineage.
 Android has a wide range of native pixel formats, including some chip-specific with no documentation. rty time!

 : It’s been a year since Android debuted.
 Are you guys now actively pushing Material Design on your clients?

 I have some advice for people getting into consulting: if you don’t want life to suck, you need to establish yourself first as a high quality consultant to be able to turn people away.
 Turning down work is a good thing.